-Under Pressure, Algeria's Leader Won't Seek Fifth Term — But Delays Upcoming Election
+Under Pressure, Algeria's Leader Won't Seek 5th Term But Delays Upcoming Election

 Bowing to weeks of protests, Algerian President Abdelaziz Bouteflika has reversed his decision to run for a fifth term and says he will not seek re-election.
 But the 82-year-old leader stopped short of stepping down and has delayed elections set for next month.